ItiMaker

 In the afternoon, consider heading towards the second location, the Tretyakov Gallery on Krymsky Val, which features a more modern collection.
 Here, works by prominent 20th-century artists showcase the evolution of Russian art and shed light on the contemporary art scene.
 This extension of your visit caters to various artistic tastes, further enriching your experience.

 For further guidance on enhancing your trip, take a look at our comprehensive resources.
-Check out our 3-Day Moscow Itinerary for more tips and details on must-visit attractions.
-If you wish to extend your stay, our 5-Day Moscow Itinerary offers additional insights and experiences tailored for exploring this magnificent city.
+Check out the full list of Moscow must-see attractions for more tips and details on must-visit landmarks.
+If you wish to sample the city's flavours, our Moscow local cuisine guide offers additional insights and experiences tailored for exploring this magnificent city.

 Here’s a quick reference table for your Day 2 schedule: